 Please find that information here in the Netflix Originals Deliveries Specification v3-1.

-Does the production need to receive a passed QC report from the QC vendor before delivering the final IMF to Netflix, or can they do fixes on their own and deliver directly to Netflix without any kind of fix check being performed?
+Does the production need to receive a passed QC report from the QC vendor before delivering the final IMF to Netflix?

 Production does not need to receive a passed QC report from the Pre-QC vendor.
-It is ok to make fixes and deliver directly to Netflix.
-The final IMF will receive a normal internal Netflix QC.
+It is fine to make the necessary fixes and deliver directly to Netflix.
+The final IMF will still go through Netflix internal QC upon delivery.

 When is it best to do a full QC on a replacement file vs a fix check only?

-This is determined on a case by case basis at this time.
-Please consult with your Netflix Master QC specialist.
+This is determined on a case by case basis.
+Please consult with your Netflix Asset specialist.

 If a title has M&E or Atmos, will the same pre-QC vendor be responsible for the QC of both the video and the M&E/Atmos or will the deliverables be split up amongst multiple QC vendors?

-M&E and Atmos don’t need to go thru pre-QC.
+M&E and Atmos don’t need to go through pre-QC.
 They will be QC’d through internal Netflix QC.
 These may be split up among multiple QC vendors at Netflix discretion.